 Step 4: Sternum Strap

-Buckle the sternum strap and tighten until the shoulder straps are pulled inwards comfortably from your shoulders, allowing your arms to move freely.
+- Buckle and tighten the sternum strap to set the shoulder straps at a width that allows your arms to move freely.

 - Avoid the common mistake of overtightening the sternum strap.
 This can distort the overall fit of your harness, constrict your chest muscles and restrict your breathing.